You Want to Paint Your Kitchen? Here's How!

 Can I also paint my tile backsplash?

-You can also paint the backsplash directly.
+You can also paint the tiled splashback directly.
 Conveniently, the same varnish qualities are suitable for this as for the kitchen fronts.
-The varnishes and chalk paints are particularly suitable: MissPompadour Eggshell Varnish, Mylands Wood & Metal varnish and Painting the Past varnish Eggshell.
-For smooth tiles, use To Bond & Block to create a good base.
-Behind the cooker or sink, you can apply an additional protective layer with Painting the Past Sealer.
-You can find detailed information on how to beautify your backsplash in our article Painting Tiles.
+The Easy Eggshell is particularly suitable!
+With smooth tiles, you can create a good surface with To Bond & Block.
+Behind the cooker or sink, you should apply an additional protective layer with To Seal.
+You can find detailed information on beautifying your tiled splashback in our article Painting tiles.

 How can I paint the adjacent walls to protect them from dirt?